Formulating an IT security risk assessment methodology is a key part of building a robust information security risk management program.

 A robust risk assessment process will focus on all aspects of information security including physical and environment, administrative and management, as well as technical controls.

-This is a laborious process for assesors that requires strong quality assurance and project management skills, and becomes harder as your organization grows.
+This is a laborious process for assessors that requires strong quality assurance and project management skills, and becomes harder as your organization grows.
 Driven by the increasing pace of information systems, processes and personnel change, as well as the introduction of new cyber threats, vulnerabilities and third-party vendors.

 2. When should risk assessments be conducted?